 Frank Zappa—Overnight Sensation

-The guy with the fire extinguisher is “Dunt” -- the roadie.
-He entered my room via the balconies and sprayed me (while playing an amazingly-beautiful borrowed Martin guitar) with a soda-acid fire extinguisher.
+The guy with the fire extinguisher is “Dunt”—the roadie.
+He entered my room via the balconies and sprayed me with a soda-acid fire extinguisher while I was playing a beautiful borrowed Martin guitar).
 I spent the rest of the evening cleaning the guitar.
 What the roadies did with the ripped-open grapefruit, you don't even want to know.
 Trust me.

 Frank allowed me to “experiment on him” extensively, in the studio.
 He was great for that — allowing people to try things.
 He would always say, “OK.
 Let’s try that and see what happens.”
 He was a sound engineer’s dream.
 I had a lot of fun working on the recording of this album.

 “None of us have a promised tomorrow.
 God forbid this is my last day on this beautiful Earth.
 If it is, it won’t be spent listening to some newscaster telling me how rotten we are and how rotten life is.